google/open-location-code/Documentation/Plus Codes Specification.md

 This specification references latitudes and longitudes on Earth under [WGS 84](https://earth-info.nga.mil), which is the standard used by the Global Positioning System.
 If another geodetic is used, that context MUST be agreed between the producer and consumer of a Plus Code.

-The **center** of a Plus Code area is defined as the arithmetic mean of its bound's parallels and meridians.
+The **center** of a Plus Code is defined as the arithmetic mean of its bound's parallels and meridians.

 ## Precision